zbyju/obsidian/1. Fleeting notes/SWE/SPARQL.md

 we can describe the prefixes we are gonna be using (using the keyword PREFIX) we can use a BASE prefix also (empty prefix that's gonna be used if no other prefix is used)

+Some post-processing:
+- ORDER BY
+- LIMIT
+- OFFSET